Quality and Recognition

 The external evaluation of study fields began in 2020, and it serves as the basis of study fields’ accreditation.
 The quality of study fields is evaluated by points (5-point evaluation scale) according to 7 evaluation areas: study objectives, outcomes and content; links between science (art) and study activities; student admission and support; studying, academic achievements and graduate employment; teaching staff; study facilities and learning resources; study quality management and publicity.

-Currently, all the study fields and their study programmes of VMU are accredited until the next evaluation of the study fields according to The Plan for External Study Field Evaluation approved by the Director of SKVC, Order No. V–149, 31 December 2019.
-The terms of accreditation and the evaluation reports of the programmes of the study fields already evaluated by experts are made public presenting VMU study programmes (in LT).
-The accreditation decisions and evaluation reports of the study fields could also be found here:
+Currently, all the study fields and their study programmes of VMU are accredited until the next evaluation of the study fields according to The Plan for External Study Field Evaluation (in LT) approved by the Director of SKVC, Order No. V–149, 31 December 2019.
+The accreditation decisions and evaluation reports of VMU study fields already evaluated by experts can be found here:

 Area Studies (N06): decision of accreditation and evaluation report